-The 3 Main Types Of Stress & How To Manage Each
+The 3 Types Of Stress & How To Manage Them, According To Experts

-It's no surprise that stress can take a toll on both your physical and mental health.
-While we can't avoid stress altogether (nor should we try), understanding that there are different kinds of stress can help you determine which one you're dealing with at any given time so you can better manage it.
+"Stress" tends to be a blanket term, but the feeling can actually manifest a few different ways.
+While we can't avoid stress altogether (nor should we try), understanding the main variations of stress can help you determine which one you're dealing with at any given time so you can better manage it.

 The 3 types of stress and how to manage them.